nkito/i960_sbc/README.md

 It can be compiled with Quartus II 64-Bit Version 13.0.1 Build 232 Service Pack 1 Web Edition.
 Please use it at your own risk.

-If Atmel ATF1502AS is planned to use, please check [Atmel application note 916](http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF).
+If Atmel ATF1502AS is planned to use instead of EPM7032S, please check [Atmel application note 916](http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF).
 Atmel tool POF2JED converts a POF file generated for a corresponding Altera chip into an atmel JED file.
 The JED file can be converted into an SVF file with another Atmel tool named ATMISP.
 JTAG softwares such as openocd can program the chip with the SVF file.
 But, it is tough...